wisemen-digital/onboarding-codelab-web/index.md

 This app will be used as example to teach you how we structure our projects, which tools and libraries we use.

 > aside positive
-> One important thing to know is that you will be creating most stuff from scratch in this codelab.
+> Important to know is that the template will do a lot of work for you.
-> This is to make sure you understand how everything works and how the pieces are connected behind the scenes.
-> When we create projects for our customers we always start from our [project template](https://github.com/wisemen-digital/project-template-vue).
-> The project template contains pre-built features, components, tools and configurations so that we can get started quickly and don't have to reinvent the wheel every time we start a new project.
+> We definitely recommend that you try and understand what the template does and how it works.
+> No you don't need to know everything, but it will help you to understand the project structure and the way we work.

 We also expect you to make pull request of your work so your buddy can review your code and keep track of your progress.
 The way we do this will be explained in the onboarding.

 Good luck on becoming the front-end developer you are meant to be!
+And remember, asking questions is always a good thing!

 ![](img/programmer.gif)